Kaspersky MLAD allows you to create presets and configure how the results are displayed in the Time slice view.

 Additional threshold lines help to visualize tag value fluctuations within certain limits.
 You can add multiple threshold lines.

-button next to the specified threshold value and the color of the relevant line.
+If you need to delete a previously added threshold line, click the button next to the specified threshold value and the color of the relevant line.

 The Display preset in the Time slice section panel appears on the right.